Speaking of Babies

 Ian gave a considerable nod as he admitted, (I sure did.
 I learned that the guy is way smarter than I am.)

-Eena couldn’t help but get in a good ribbing.
-(Millian’s a lot more respectful to his tyrannical, ogress queen too.)
+Eena didn’t pass up the opportunity to get in a good ribbing.
+(Millian is more respectful toward his tyrannical, ogress queen too.)

 At first, it bothered her when Ian’s laughter cut short.
 She wondered if her teasing had hurt his feelings.
 When she turned to apologize, two things indicated that her assumption was wrong: first, the elevator had come to an unexpected stop, and second, her best friend was wearing a frozen smile.
-She could think of only one explanation.
-Her head snapped to the other side as every facial muscle twisted into a scowl.
+There was only one explanation.
+Her head snapped in the opposite direction, and every facial muscle twisted into a scowl.

 “Edgar,” she groaned.